AI-SEO & GEO

 Person schema with credentials and sameAs links to LinkedIn and other external profiles establishes the author as a verifiable entity.
 ChatGPT evaluates author identity when assessing source credibility — an article attributed to a named expert with linked credentials is more citable than the same article with no byline.

-For the full technical breakdown of schema implementation, see Structured Data for AI Search.
+For the full technical breakdown of schema implementation across all AI platforms, see Structured Data for AI Search.

 The minimum viable author signal: a named byline that links to an About or author page, that page contains verifiable credentials and professional history, and Person schema connects the author to the content with a matching name.
 The sameAs property provides the verification pathway — rather than evaluating the author claim solely from your own site, ChatGPT’s system can cross-reference against external entities listed.